khalid-hussain/shaheen/chap4.md

 wasting his precious time with these miscreants.
 His real place is not in the forest but in Castile's royal court.
 And as for his favors, I will take him there despite his opposition.
-I'm also sure that with his intercession, he will also be able to seek forgiveness for all of Badr Bin Mughira's past mistakes from the Queen and King."
+I'm also sure that with his intercession, he will also be able to seek forgiveness for all of Badr bin Mughira's past mistakes from the Queen and King."

 Angela's fear turned into joy.
 So far, she thought that her temporary interest